 The lack of G6PD can lead to destruction of red blood cells (haemolysis) when the person is exposed to certain foods, infections or specific medications.
 The red blood cells carry oxygen around the body, and the excessive breakdown of red blood cells can lead to anaemia, which can cause fatigue, jaundice (yellow skin or eyes), shortness of breath and other symptoms.

 G6PD is an inherited condition and cannot be spread from one person to another.
 The condition is more common in males and is usually passed on to male children from their mother.
 Most people with G6PD deficiency don’t have any symptoms.
 There is no cure for G6PD deficiency, and it is a lifelong condition.
-Managing G6PD deficiency involves avoiding foods and medications that can trigger the condition.
+Managing G6PD deficiency involves avoiding foods and medications that can trigger the condition [see resources].

 G6PD and immunisations

 If you are G6PD deficient then prevention of infection is important.
 There is no scientific evidence that vaccines are a medication that will trigger an episode.
-Therefore, immunisations are not contraindicated in children with G6PD deficiency.
+Therefore, immunisations are not contraindicated in people with G6PD deficiency.

-Authors: Georgina Lewis Clinical Nurse Manager, SAEFVIC, Murdoch Children’s Research Institute) and Nigel Crawford (Paediatrician, The Royal Children’s Hospital, Melbourne)
+Authors: Georgina Lewis (SAEFVIC Clinical Nurse Manager, Murdoch Children’s Research Institute) and Nigel Crawford (Paediatrician, The Royal Children’s Hospital, Melbourne)